evmos/evmos/docs/validators/setup/disk_optimization.md

 ## Results

-Below is the disk usage after two weeks of Point network Arsia Mons testnet.
+Below is the disk usage after two weeks of Point Chain Arsia Mons testnet.
 The default configuration results in disk usage of 90GB.

 ```bash